Into Drakain

 Light stands out.

-Technique Two - Colours
+Technique Two - Colours + Assets

 -

-Fit within the worlds setting.
+It fits within the worlds setting.

 -

-Contrast from the rocky, grey cliffs.
+It contrasts from the rocky, grey cliffs.

 -

-Be versatile with its placements.
+I can be versatile with its placement.

 A few examples.